RyanSIvie/Spotify3720App/README.md

 ## Intro/User Guide

 ### What is Guessify?
-web based app made w react. purpose is a game on how well you know your music history
+Web based app made to test how well you know your music history.

 ### How does Guessify work?
-Guessify uses Spotify's API to get the top 50 tracks you have been listening to and 50 playlists.
-Using our code, a game is made using those tracks and playlists.
+Guessify uses Spotify's API to get the top 50 tracks you have been listening to.
+Using our code, a game is made using those tracks.

 ### How do I use Guessify?
 All you need to do is login with Spotify.
-You will then be able to play the two game modes provided, Song Guessing and Playlist Guessing, with three difficulty modes.
+You will then be able to play the two game modes provided, Song Guessing and Lyrics Guessing, with three difficulty modes.

 ## Dev Quickstart Guide